 Poetasters, dirty politicians, and other liars soil the cosmos.
 Exposing them remains in my toolkit.
 I read charlatans so you don't have to!

-Introduction and Excerpt of "It's a Woman's World"
+Introduction and Text of "It's a Woman's World"

 Attempting to unpack Boland's poem vis-á-vis hyperbole, one quickly becomes aware of the unworkability of that option.
 The opening claim exemplifies the recurring issue that continues throughout the poem: the lives of women have remained virtually unchanged since the first knife was sharpened by a grinding wheel.